Telecommunications in Belgium: Telephone

 The telephone system itself is highly developed and technologically advanced, with full automation in facilities that handle domestic and international telecom.
 Domestically speaking, the county has a nationwide cellular telephone system and an extensive network of telephone cables.
 Telephone regulation is a national competency.

 The country code for Belgium is 32 and the international call prefix is 00.

 A telephone number in Belgium is a sequence of nine or ten numbers dialled on a telephone to make a call on the telephone network in Belgium.
 Belgium is under a closed telephone numbering plan, but retains the trunk code, "0", for all national dialling.

 Fixed telephones

 There were 4.668 million land telephone lines in use in Belgium in 2007, a slight decrease on the 4.769 million in use in 1997.

 The majority state-owned public telephone company of Belgium is Proximus.
-Some other or private operators exist, as Scarlet (Proximus) and Base (KPN).
+Some other or private operators exist, as Scarlet (Proximus) and Base (Telenet).